 On the blog, The Walden Effect, Anne writes that the owner of this house added additional insulation over the original.
 Foam board with foil on one side was added and tightly taped.
-This is a an easy way to install additional insulation, especially if you are in the midst of replacing the siding which would eventually be necessary in this manufactured home transformation due to the extensive additions that will be added to the home.
+This is an easy way to install additional insulation, especially if you are in the midst of replacing the siding which would eventually be necessary in this manufactured home transformation due to the extensive additions that will be added to the home.

-If I had to guess, this home is outside of city limits and therefore is not subjected to any kind of code inspection though this construction and remodel could have happened before local governments got strict with code enforcement too.
+If I had to guess, this home is outside of city limits and therefore is not subjected to any kind of code inspection although this construction and remodel could have happened before local governments got strict with code enforcement too.

-Once the manufactured home was installed over the basement and the additional insulation added, the owners added a beautiful sun room to the back of the home.
-What better way to bring light into your home, add additional living space, and have a year round gardening space for owners interested in homesteading?
+Once the manufactured home was installed over the basement and the additional insulation added, the owners added a beautiful sunroom to the back of the home.
+What better way to bring light into your home, add additional living space, and have a year-round gardening space for owners interested in homesteading?

-The front of manufactured home had a large deck built onto the front of the single wide manufactured home.
+The front of the manufactured home had a large deck built onto the front of the single wide manufactured home.
 This would later be extended and another glass enclosure added to it.

 Below is the completed manufactured home transformation.
 You can see the owners installed solar power.

 Below you can see the owners are still working on the home – once you start you can’t stop!
 Looks like some porch banisters will be added.